M17 (amateur radio): M17 over IP

 Access nodes and repeaters can be linked using reflectors.
-Over 100 M17 reflectors exist worldwide (June 2025).
+Over 130 M17 reflectors exist worldwide (June 2026).

+Governance and licensing

+The protocol's specification is released under GNU General Public License, with reference implementations released as open-source software.
+Development is coordinated publicly, with protocol documentation, reference code, and discussion available to the amateur radio community.

 History

 The project was started in 2019 by Wojciech Kaczmarski in Warsaw, Poland.
 A local amateur radio club he was a member of, was involved in digital voice communications.
 Kaczmarski, having experimented with TETRA and DMR, decided to create a completely non-proprietary protocol and named it after the club's street address - Mokotowska 17.
 As every part of the protocol was intended to be open source, Codec 2, released under the GNU LGPL 2.1 license, was chosen as the speech encoder.